vdemichev/DiaNN/README.md

 enable deep proteome coverage in high throughput**
 https://www.nature.com/articles/s41592-019-0638-x

-When using DIA-NN's ion mobility module for dia-PASEF analysis, please also cite
+When using DIA-NN's ion mobility module for dia-PASEF analysis, or in combination with FragPipe-generated spectral libraries, please also cite
 **High sensitivity dia-PASEF proteomics with DIA-NN and FragPipe**
 https://www.biorxiv.org/content/10.1101/2021.03.08.434385v1